oduameh/node-course/docs/Instructions/firewall-logging.md

 ## Firewall

-Running any internet-accessible infrastructure requires some security measures to be taken, and the firewall is one of the most important.
-Today, we will be using **ufw** (uncomplicated firewall), which comes packaged with our Ubuntu server Linux distribution. **Ufw** is just a simple and user-friendly frontend for **iptables**, which allows us to configure IP packet filtering rules of the Linux kernel firewall.
+Running internet-accessible infrastructure requires security measures, and the firewall is one of the most important.
+Use **ufw** (uncomplicated firewall), which comes packaged with the Ubuntu Server Linux distribution. **Ufw** is a simple and user-friendly frontend for **iptables** that allows configuration of IP packet filtering rules for the Linux kernel firewall.

-First, let us set a couple of default rules.
+Set the default firewall rules.

-The first default is to deny incoming traffic.
+Deny incoming traffic:

 ```
 sudo ufw default deny incoming
 ```

-Next default is to allow outgoing.
+Allow outgoing traffic:

 ```
 sudo ufw default allow outgoing
 ```

-Make sure to allow the **ssh** service to be reached on your server.
+Allow the **SSH** service to be reached on the server:

 ```
 sudo ufw allow ssh